 Organ Isolation

-To begin, use forceps to tear to remove the pelt of the infected mouse, followed by the removal of the arms and legs using scissors [1-TXT].
-Decapitate the head of the mouse with a XX [2].
+To begin, use forceps to remove the pelt of the infected mouse, followed by the removal of the arms and legs using scissors [1-TXT].
+Decapitate the head of the mouse with a scissors [2].

 MED: Talent removes skin of the mouse, and then removes arms and legs.
 TEXT: CAUTION: All procedures are carried out within a Biosafety level 2 laboratory (BSL-2) facility.